adaapp/primers-portfolio-e457/README.md

 ---

 ### Primer 2 - Self-service Checkout
-The self-service checkout primer required the user to enter the quantity of the item and then the console would prompt the user to enter the item's price.
+The self-service checkout primer required the user to enter the quantity of the item and then the console would further prompt the user to enter the item's price.
 Moreover, the self-service checkout would be completed when the user enters zero.
 The price would total to include the shopping tax.

 To help complete this challenge I needed to break the overall problem down into the following main tasks: